1Computer1/megumin-selfbot/README.md

 You can use an array for multiple prefixes.

 #### Color: "color"
-The color of embeds used in images and quoting.
+The color of embeds used in images and in quoting.
-Set it to a hex code or "auto" to use your current role's color.
+Set it to a hex code, an integer, "random", or "auto" to use your current role's color.

 #### No Logging: "noLogs"
 Disables console logging.